ashley-hawkins/gencppm/README.md

 # License information

+The project adheres to the [REUSE spceification](https://reuse.software/spec/) for license info.

 Full license text for all licenses used is available in LICENSES/

 All text files in the repository aside from licenses themselves should have copyright headers at the start of the file or an entry in .reuse/dep5 specifying the copyright information.